infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/communication.md

 5. As well as the communication box, when messages are sent or received by ATC, they will appear for a short time at the top of the screen.
 If a message is sent to you by the controller, it will appear in orange and the communication symbol in the bottom left of the screen will flash as a prompt for you to open the box and reply.

+## Communication using the Map and Mini Map

+*Insert ‘video of selecting active freq at airport*

+Step 1

+: Select the airport you want using the technique shown in "Getting more from your Map"

+Step 2

+: The info tab will show all active frequencies, the one you are currently tuned to will be highlighted green and labelled ‘COM 1’

+Step 3

+: Tap ‘TUNE’ next to any frequency to make it COM 1 (you must be within range of an airport to tune to its frequencies and you can only tune to radar frequencies when airborne